We are now open for orders that will be shipped January, February, and the first week in March 2025.

 Raspberry, Raspberry Shortcake

 Thornless, compact bush to two to three feet, perfect for pots.
 Dense growth.
+Abundant crop of sweet berries in mid summer.
 500 hours or less.
 Zones 4 to 9.
 POTTED.